OAI/OpenAPI-Specification/proposals/001_Alternative Schema Proposal.md

 This proposal makes the following changes to the OAS 3.0 specification:

-1. Extend the Schema Object by the addition of the x-oas-draft-alternativeSchema field.
+1. Extend the Schema Object by the addition of the x-oai-draft-alternativeSchema field.
 1. Addition of the Alternative Schema Object.
 1. Addition of Alternative Schema examples.
 1. Addition of a preliminary discussion of the Alternative Schema registry.